-In 2020, the Committee recommended to the Board changes to the DFSA’s regulatory regime across a wide range of subjects.
-These included to:
+In 2021, the Committee recommended to the Board changes to the DFSA’s regulatory regime across a wide range of subjects.
+These included:

-The Legislative Committee received regular updates on legislative developments at the Federal, Emirate of Dubai and DIFC levels, including with respect to the potential impact of proposed and enacted legislation on the DFSA and its activities.
+The Committee received regular updates on legislative developments at the Federal, Emirate of Dubai and DIFC levels, including the potential impact of proposed and enacted legislation on the DFSA and its activities.

 The primary function of the Audit Committee is to assist the Board in fulfilling its oversight responsibilities regarding the financial management of the DFSA, the adequacy of its systems of internal controls and the quality of its internal risk management process.

-During 2020, the Committee reviewed the audit report prepared by external auditors on the Financial Statements for 2019 and discussed this with the auditors.
-The DFSA’s financial statements were assessed as being presented fairly and in accordance with International Public Sector Accounting Standards for the year ended 31 December 2019.
+During 2021, the Committee reviewed the audit report prepared by external auditors on the 2020 financial statements and discussed this with the auditors.
+The DFSA’s financial statements were assessed as being presented fairly and in accordance with International Public Sector Accounting Standards for the year ended 31 December 2020.

-The Committee reviewed the draft budget for 2021 prepared by the Executive and recommended it for approval by the Board.
+The Committee reviewed the draft budget for 2022 prepared by the Executive and recommended it for approval by the Board.
+The Committee also reviewed a set of proposed changes to Board and operational policies during the course of 2021 and recommended the revised policies for approval by the Board.